TimurSalakhetdinov/Greenplum_DB/README.md

 * To load data marts into Clickhouse for efficient query processing.
 * To create dynamic and insightful reports using Apache Superset.
 * To automate data loading and mart creation using Apache Airflow, facilitating monthly/daily report generation.
-* To ensure the report for the period 01.01.2021 - 28.02.2021 matches the given Excel example.

 ## Completed Work